Maureen Mwanawasa: Biography

-Maureen Kakubo Mwanawasa was born in Kabwe, in the Central Province of Zambia on April 28, 1963 to Jeniya Lupumpaula Chilunga Kakabo and Lupumpaula Buluwayo Kakubo.
+Maureen Kakubo Mwanawasa was born in Kabwe, in the Central Province of Zambia on 28 April 1963, to Jeniya Lupumpaula Chilunga Kakubo and Lupumpaula Buluwayo Kakubo.
 She was the eighth born in a family of 10 children (including a set of twins), 6 boys and 4 girls.

 She started her school in 1970 at the age of seven at Raphael Kombe Primary School in Chimanimani Township in Kabwe.
-In 1976 she was accepted to go to St. Mary's Secondary School in Maramba, Livingstone, Southern Province of Zambia from form 1 until her compilation in 1981.
+In 1976 she was accepted to go to St. Mary's Secondary School in Maramba, Livingstone, Southern Province of Zambia where she did her secondary school form 1 to form 5 which she completed in 1981.
+Mwanawasa was an active member is FOMAGA which is an alumni Association of St. Mary's in Livingstone.